-JOHN: I guess, I mean we preach the Word of God, people are here, they’re here Sunday after Sunday, they serve and all of a sudden they just walk away, leave the church, maybe leave the Lord, leave their wives, run off with somebody.
-And, you know, people have made maximum impact in their life personally as well as, you know, in terms of teaching.
-But it all really comes down to those kind of relationships.
+JOHN: Yes.
+I mean we preach the Word of God, people are here, they’re here Sunday after Sunday, they serve, and all of a sudden they just walk away, leave the church, maybe leave the Lord, leave their wives, run off with somebody.
+And, you know, people have made maximum impact in their life personally as well as, you know, in terms of teaching but it all really comes down to those kind of relationships.

 PHIL: If you could go back to the very beginning of your ministry, is there any key thing you would do differently?

-PHIL: Anything…anything that you felt like in retrospect, your seminary education didn’t actually prepare you for?
+PHIL: Anything that you felt like, in retrospect, your seminary education didn’t adequately prepare you for?

-PHIL: In fact, I have some questions on leadership that maybe we’ll come back to.
-So hang on to that thought.
+PHIL: I have some questions on leadership that maybe we’ll come back to, so hang onto that thought.
 What time do we have to be finished, Jonathan?
-Like a quarter till…?
-Okay.
+Like a quarter ’til?

-JOHN: Well, I was approached and asked if I would be willing to do an addition to the MacArthur Study Bible in the NIV.
-That was a lot to think about.
+JOHN: Well, I was approached and asked if I would be willing to do an edition of the MacArthur Study Bible in the NIV.
+There’s a lot to think about.
 The first thing to know is that over 40 percent of the English Bibles in the world are NIV.
-That’s nine percent ESV and two percent NAS and New King James is in there.
-So by far the majority Bible in the English speaking world is the NIV.
+It’s 9 percent ESV and 2 percent NAS and I know New King James is in there.
+So by far, the majority Bible in the English-speaking world is the NIV.

 PHIL: It’s not your favorite translation.

 JOHN: It is not my favorite translation.
 That was the first question.
 The second question was: Does anybody who reads the NIV care what it means?